rehierl/node-tree-outliner/3-4-0-design-6.md

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
-However, these additional properties must be consistent with the following statements.
+However, these additional properties must be consistent with the below statements.

 **CLARIFICATION**
 Two sections have one or more nodes in common, if nodes exist that are